 A student withdrawing from student teaching after the start of the student teaching semester due to illness, financial or personal reasons may re-enter student teaching in the future with the Credential Advisor's approval, one time.
 Students may be asked to demonstrate resolution of the situation so that it will not interfere with student teaching again.
-If it is necessary to withdraw a second time, then the student must go through the SSCP petitioning process to reapply a third time and decisions will be made on a case-by-case basis.
+If it is necessary to withdraw a second time then the student must go through the SSCP petitioning process to reapply a third time and decisions will be made on a case-by-case basis.

-A student withdrawing within the first two weeks of the semester must submit a Withdrawal from Student Teaching form and fill out a Leave of Absence form.
-The Withdraw from Student Teaching form can be found on the SSCP website, and the Leave of Absence can be found through the MyCSULB Student Center.
+A student withdrawing within the first two weeks of the semester must submit a Withdrawal from Student Teaching form and fill out an Educational Leave of Absence form.
+The Withdraw from Student Teaching form can be found on the SSCP website and the Educational Leave of Absence form can be found on the Enrollment Services website.
 It is the student's responsibility to officially withdraw from all classes with the University.
-This is a separate process available online through the MyCSULB Student Center.
-After the 2nd week of the semester, students must withdraw from student teaching but do not need to fill out a Leave of Absence.
+This is a separate process and form, which is available in Enrollment Services.
+After the 2nd week of the semester, students must withdraw from student teaching but do not need to fill out an Educational Leave of Absence.
 At this point, students will receive a W on their transcripts.
 Students who withdraw between weeks 2 and 6 of student teaching may receive CR or NC for EDSS 472A and may receive W for EDSS 472B&C. Students who withdraw between weeks 7 and 12 of student teaching may receive NC for EDSS 472A&B and W for EDSS 472C.
-After the 12th week, student teachers may not withdraw from their courses and will receive NC for EDSS 472C and may receive CR or NC for EDSS 472A and EDSS 472B.
+After the 12th week, student teachers may not withdraw from their courses and will receive NC for EDSS 472A and may receive CR or NC for EDSS 472A and EDSS 472B.

-The decision to assign CR or NC for EDSS 472A and EDSS 472B lies with the University Mentor.
+The decision to assign CR or NC for EDSS 472A and EDSS 472B lies with the University Supervisor.